Summary of the 14th WFH Global Forum on Advances and Access to Safe Treatment Products for Bleeding Disorders

 Listen to this 75-minute webinar that took place on 18th September 2020, chaired by Magdy El-Ekiaby, MD, Regional Advisor for the Middle East.
 Speakers include David Page (Canada), Brian O’Mahony (Ireland), Solange Sakr El-Hage (Lebanon) and Masood Malik (Pakistan).
 The objectives of this session are to underline the importance of patient education as part of the NMO’s core functions; share international and regional lessons learnt through years of designing and implementing patient education programs; and discuss the challenges faced and the strategies that can be used to cope with changing country and regional contexts.

-A summary of discussions held at the Thirteenth WFH Global Forum on Research and Treatment Products for Bleeding Disorders which
+A summary of discussions held at the Fourteenth WFH Global Forum on Advances and Access to Safe Treatment Products for